Mexico City: Sports

-Association football is the country's most popular and most televised franchised sport.
+Association football is Mexico's most popular and most televised franchised sport.
 Its important venues in Mexico City include the Azteca Stadium, home to the Mexico national football team and giants América and Cruz Azul, which can seat 91,653 fans, making it the biggest stadium in Latin America.
 The Olympic Stadium in Ciudad Universitaria is home to the football club giants Universidad Nacional, with a seating capacity of over 52,000.
 The Sports City Stadium, which seats 33,042 fans, is near the World Trade Center Mexico City in the Nochebuena neighborhood, and is home to the historical Atlante.

 América, Cruz Azul and Universidad Nacional are based in Mexico City and play in the First Division; they are also part, with Guadalajara-based giants Club Deportivo Guadalajara, of Mexico's traditional "Big Four".
-The city's three derbies are the "Clásico Joven", played between América and Cruz Azul, the capital's two most popular and winningest teams; the "Clásico Capitalino", between América and Universidad Nacional, and the "Clásico Metropolitano", between Cruz Azul and Universidad Nacional.
+The city's three derbies are the "Clásico Joven", played between América and Cruz Azul, the capital's two most popular and successful teams; the "Clásico Capitalino", between América and Universidad Nacional, and the "Clásico Metropolitano", between Cruz Azul and Universidad Nacional.

-The country hosted the FIFA World Cup in 1970 and 1986, and Azteca Stadium is the first stadium in World Cup history to host the final twice.
+Mexico hosted the FIFA World Cup in 1970 and 1986, and Azteca Stadium is the first stadium in World Cup history to host the final twice.
 The city will be one of the host cities for the 2026 FIFA World Cup.
 Mexico City is the first Latin American city to host the Olympic Games, having held the Summer Olympics in 1968, winning bids against Buenos Aires, Lyon and Detroit.
 The city hosted the 1955 and 1975 Pan American Games, the latter after Santiago and São Paulo withdrew.
 The ICF Flatwater Racing World Championships were hosted here in 1974 and 1994.
 Lucha libre is a Mexican style of wrestling, and is one of the more popular sports throughout the country.
 The main venues in the city are Arena México and Arena Coliseo.

 The Autódromo Hermanos Rodríguez is the main venue for motorsport, and hosts the Formula 1 Mexican Grand Prix since its return to the sport in 2015, the event being held in the past from 1962 to 1970, and again from 1986 to 1992.
+Since 2016, it also hosts the Formula E Mexico City ePrix.
 From 1980 to 1981 and again from 2002 to 2007, the circuit hosted the Champ Car World Series Gran Premio de México.
 Beginning in 2005, the NASCAR Nationwide Series ran the Telcel-Motorola México 200.
 2005 also marked the first running of the Mexico City 250 by the Grand-Am Rolex Sports Car Series.
 Both races were removed from their series' schedules for 2009.